BCAEA/vpe-2024-wordpress-theme/README.md

-# vf-2023
+# vf-2024

-WordPress Theme used by Vancoufur in 2023.
+WordPress Theme used by Vancoufur in 2024.

 Boilerplate Blank WordPress Theme by TidyThemes was used as a base.

-LP's Events Modules Plugin is highly suggested.

-Theme Licensed under the GPL.
+The theme's code is licensed under the GPL.

-Initial Commit.
-Will tidy up later.
+Image assets are property of their respective artists who reserve all rights.